demee/demee.github.io/index.md

 ---
 # Are you looking
 # for me?
-( I help you develop the features you own )
+( I help you develop the skills you own )